cadezd/PINS-Compiler/README.md

 "Compiler" or. rather an interpreter for PINS programming language

 ## Installation
-### Note: PINS Compiler is only compatible with Windows operating system.
+### Note: This installation process will only work on Windows operating system.
 Before installing the PINS Compiler, please ensure that you have the following prerequisites:
 - Java 19 or later installed on your system.